last-rev-llc/lastrev-libraries/packages/cli/src/commands/create-app/README.md

 6. If you are building on Netlify you will need to add the following env Variables
 * GRAPHQL_SERVER_URL=/.netlify/functions/graphql
 * DEFAULT_SITE_ID=<content ID of the site> example: `DEFAULT_SITE_ID=10Gmpgoe7XdTwGmwXAyzah`
+7. Preview, Webhooks, and UI Extensions are not copied over right now.
+Those must manually be setup in Contentful

 ```text
 Options: